 While recovery in the Children's Hearing System remains a focus for 2021, the impact of the current lockdown must be factored into planning and projections on recovery.
-The current restrictions, in particular the reduction in face to face hearings and their impact on overall hearing capacity and the impact of home schooling and child care responsibilities on people within SCRA, CHS, the panel member community and local authorities and the resulting resource blocking, are having a material impact on service delivery and the pace of the recovery.
-The Children's Hearing System is once again in a period which is dominated by pandemic response.
-Once this has passed and the restrictions have eased, there will be able to be a re-focus on recovery.
+The current restrictions, in particular the reduction in face to face hearings and their impact on overall hearing capacity, the impact of home schooling and child care responsibilities on people within SCRA, CHS, the Panel Member community and local authorities, and the resulting resource blocking, are having a material impact on service delivery and the pace of the recovery.
+The Children's Hearing System is once again moving on from a period which has been dominated by pandemic response.
+Once this has passed and the restrictions have eased, there will be a re-focus on recovery.